 Contact Sanjeev Karwal at 604-412-3844 or firstname.lastname@example.org.

-Peer 2 Peer is a youth-led program whose primary goal is to improve the wellbeing of youth across the Renfrew-Collingwood community.
-Through a peer education and mentorship model, youth volunteers explore various health and wellness topics through a social justice lens, and develop the skills needed to be able to share what they have learned with other youth.
-Peer 2 Peer offers its primary programming during the school year and drop-in style activities and events during the summer months.
-By empowering youth to be leaders in our program and community, we hope to equip them and their peers with the information, resources, support, and tools needed to make healthy and safe decisions.
+Peer 2 Peer is a youth-guided program aimed at improving the health and wellness of youth in Renfrew-Collingwood.
+Through a peer education and mentorship model, participants explore a wide range of health and wellness topics through a social justice lens, and develop the skills needed to share what they have learned with their peers and larger community.
+We hope to equip youth with the information, resources, support, and tools needed to lead healthy and fulfilling lives.

 Youth Centre (Ages 10-18)